Enabling and configuring the Telemetry Packet

 Configuration via API

 POST /config/create.
-Support in Kontakt.io Panel at the moment is limited only to turning on and off the Telemetry packet.
+Support in Kontakt.io Panel at the moment is limited only to basic settings like turning on and off the Telemetry packet.

 Turning on the Telemetry packet